Endometriosis

 How is endometriosis treated?

-If you’re trying to get pregnant, your doctor at The Women’s Center may recommend GnRH (gonadotropin-releasing hormone), which stops your body from making the hormones responsible for ovulation.
+For those hoping to conceive, your doctor at The Women’s Center may suggest treatment with GnRH (gonadotropin-releasing hormone), which temporarily halts the production of hormones that trigger ovulation.
 Essentially, the GnRH puts you into temporary menopause to reduce your endometrial symptoms.
 You stay on the medication for a short time, and when you stop taking it, your endometrial symptoms may be reduced enough that you can get pregnant.

 Surgery is another option, especially when hormones don’t provide relief or infertility persists.
 Patches of endometrial tissue are located during laparoscopy and removed, hopefully eliminating the cause of your inability to get pregnant.